-In the case of ships arrest the adequate form of security in order to release the vessel - can be depositing the amount of claim to the court's account by the defendant.
+In the event of ship arrest, an adequate form of security for the release of the ship may be the depositing the amount of claim to the court's account by the defendant.
 Or some other forms of coercive measures can be applied, such as a bank security, P&I security or some other, including those not provided by the legislation of Georgia.
 In any case the court's decision completely depends on the Party demanded the vessel's arrest.